LetsOKdo/dance-activated-microbit/README.md

     $ python build.py
     ```

+## Flash the image:

+1. Plug in your micro:bit to the host with a micro USB cable (the microbit should be visble as a mass storage device in your filemanager)

-1. Flash the binary to your micro:bit, by dragging `MICROBIT.hex` onto the `MICROBIT` disk drive.
+1. Flash the binary to your micro:bit by dragging `MICROBIT.hex` onto the `MICROBIT` disk drive or copy the one from this repo.

+## Dance

+1. Detach your micro:bit and connect it to the battery pack

+1. The center LED on the matrix will light up showing that the micro:bit is ready to detect your dance moves

+1. Start dancing the "Floss dance" and if you do it right the matrix will light up with a smiley face

+1. The detection will reset automatically after a few seconds

 ## How to recognise new dances